Sachin-Ram/Notes-Api/README.md

 mysql>
 ```

-From here, we need to create a database called `apis`.
+From here, we need to create a database called

 ```
 mysql> CREATE DATABASE apis;